amd/aocl-data-analytics/doc/python_intro.rst

 For Linux users, if you find that your system is incompatible with the supplied wheel, you can instead install the Python package using the Spack recipe at the following link: https://www.amd.com/en/developer/zen-software-studio/applications/spack/spack-aocl.html

 .. note::
-   Python support on Windows is currently experimental, and building from source is required.
+   Python support on Windows is currently experimental.
+   The Python wheels downloaded from https://www.amd.com/en/developer/aocl.html do not include the LBFGSB linear model solver or the nonlinear least squares solver.
+   To access these, building from source is required.
 Source code and compilation instructions are available at https://github.com/amd/aocl-data-analytics/.
    If you encounter issues, please e-mail us on toolchainsupport@amd.com.

-NumPy arrays
+Arrays
 =============

+AOCL-DA Python interfaces typically expect data to be supplied as array-like objects.
+These include NumPy arrays, Pandas data frames, Python lists, etc.
+The Python interfaces will try to convert the array-like object to a NumPy array, if it is not already one or has an unsupported data type.
+However, it is recommended to supply NumPy arrays directly, as this will avoid additional copying or conversion of the data, which can affect performance.
-AOCL-DA Python interfaces typically expect data to be supplied as NumPy arrays.
-These can be supplied either with ``order='C'`` or ``order='F'`` for row- or column-major ordering respectively.
+If supported, the data objects can be supplied either with ``order='C'`` or ``order='F'`` for row- or column-major ordering respectively.
 For best performance, it is generally recommended to use ``order='F'`` when supplying NumPy arrays to AOCL-DA functions since row-major arrays may be copied and transposed internally.

 In order to provide the best possible performance, the algorithmic functions will not automatically check for